-During the last couple of weeks, we have been asked many times what lies behind this functionality in the browser.
-Let me point out that the resulting archive is completely independent from IBM Notes and Domino and from its original Notes application.
+We have been asked many times what lies behind this functionality in the browser.
+Let me point out that the resulting archive is completely independent from Lotus Notes and Domino and from its original Notes application.
 It is a portable, self-sufficient set of standard files (HTML, PDF, JSON, etc.).
 You can freely move these files across your tiered storage system for long-term archiving.

 In the second screencast, you can see what it takes to export a typical Notes view with all documents.
 You will need the Seascape for Notes application installed either on a Domino server or locally (it comes as a single NSF file).
 Open it in the Notes client and follow the instructions.

 Seascape for Notes: Free Trial

 So many companies avoid retiring their legacy Notes applications just because they fear they may someday need data from those applications or because their users still access the Notes documents for reference every now and then.